-The Malmesbury Area Neighbourhood Plan remains relevant in terms of Wiltshire Council and policies until any changes are put forward as a result of a review of Wiltshire Council's Local Plan or other policies.
-The MNP was prepared in general conformity with the Wiltshire Core Strategy and its policies until any changes are put forward as a result of a review of Wiltshire Council's Local Plan.
+The Malmesbury Area Neighbourhood Plan remains relevant in terms of Wiltshire Core Strategy policies until any changes are put forward as a result of a review of Wiltshire Council's Local Plan or other policies.
+The MNP was prepared in general conformity with the Wiltshire Core Strategy and having satisfied this as a basic condition remains so until policies changes are put forward as a result of a review of Wiltshire Council's Local Plan.
 The Wiltshire Core Strategy has been supplemented by the Wiltshire Housing Site Allocations Plan and Chippenham Site Allocations plan since the MNP was made.